cschambacher/partyBnB/README.md

 Frontend: React and React Native with Redux

+### 2.Technical challenges:
+* Reading data from MongoDB database and organizing for display
+* Implement search (by location & availability) & Google Maps on search

+Reading data from MongoDB database and organizing for display

 ## 5.Group Members & Work Breakdown
 Paul Kim, Corina Schambacher and Nick Saulsberry